Old Dominion Freight Line, Inc. (ODFL) Company Bio

 DCF Fair Value Target:

-We started the process of determining a valid price forecast for Old Dominion Freight Line Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Old Dominion Freight Line Inc ranked in the 76th percentile in terms of potential gain offered.
-Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Old Dominion Freight Line Inc. To summarize, we found that Old Dominion Freight Line Inc ranked in the 67th percentile in terms of potential gain offered.
+Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 157%.
 As for the metrics that stood out in our discounted cash flow analysis of Old Dominion Freight Line Inc, consider:

-Interest coverage, a measure of earnings relative to interest payments, is 821.51 -- which is good for besting 99.27% of its peer stocks (US stocks in the Industrials sector with positive cash flow).
+Interest coverage, a measure of earnings relative to interest payments, is 821.51; that's higher than 99.01% of US stocks in the Industrials sector that have positive free cash flow.

 Terminal Growth Rate in Free Cash Flow